-We have a \$1.25 billion unsecured revolving credit facility.
-We increased the capacity under the 2005 unsecured revolving credit facility by \$300.00 million in January 2007 and by an additional \$450.0 million in June 2007.
-The 2005 unsecured revolving credit facility bears interest at a spread ranging from 70 basis points to 110 basis points over the 30-day LIBOR, based on our leverage ratio, currently 80 basis points.
-This facility matures in June 2011 and has a one-year extension option.
+We have a \$1.5 billion unsecured revolving credit facility.
+The 2005 unsecured revolving credit facility bears interest at a spread ranging from 70 basis points to 110 basis points over the 30-day LIBOR which, based on our leverage ratio, is currently 90 basis points.
+This facility matures in June 2011 and has a oneyear extension option.
 The 2005 unsecured revolving credit facility also requires a 12.5 to 20 basis point fee on the unused balance payable annually in arrears.
-The 2005 unsecured revolving credit facility had \$587.0 million outstanding at June 30, 2007.
-Availability under the 2005 unsecured revolving credit facility was further reduced by the issuance of approximately \$20.3 million in letters of credit.
-The 2005 unsecured revolving credit
+The 2005 unsecured revolving credit facility had \$720.5 million outstanding at March 31, 2008.
+Availability under the 2005 unsecured revolving credit facility was further reduced at March 31, 2008 by the issuance of approximately \$38.1 million in letters of credit.
+The 2005 unsecured revolving credit facility includes certain restrictions and covenants (see restrictive covenants below).